bigcommerce/dev-docs/docs/api-docs/getting-started/api-status-codes.md

 	</ul>
 </div>

-The BigCommerce API responds to requests with different HTTP status codes depending on the result from the request.
+The BigCommerce API responds to a request with different HTTP status codes depending on the result from the request.
 Error responses might also include an error message in the body to assist in resolving the problem.

 ## 2xx Success